-- Payouts under our annual cash incentive program for 2018 were 100% performance-based. - Annual equity grants are delivered via a blend of share options and time-based restricted share units ("RSUs"). - We are in the process of adding a performance-based incentive component to our executive compensation structure. - Share options granted to our executives will have value only to the extent our share price increases over the long term.
+- Payouts under our annual cash incentive program for 2019 were 100% performance-based. - Annual equity grants are delivered via a blend of share options, time-based restricted share units ("RSUs"), performance-based share options and performance-based share units. - We remain committed to an executive compensation program that includes a significant portion of long-term compensation tied to our overall performance and long-term growth. - We grant performance-based awards that are designed to align the interests of our executives with those of our shareholders by tying a significant portion of compensation to achievement of our corporate objectives and financial performance. - Share options granted to our executives will have value only to the extent our share price increases over the long term.